-You can see there is plenty of room to get off trail and explore the hoodoos and check the area.
+You can see there is plenty of room to get off the trail explore the hoodoos and check the area.
 Of course, always be respectful of these wild areas.
 Leave them as you find them!

 As you can also see, there is no cover on this trail.
 If you are hiking in warmer months, hike early!
-We were hiking in 70 degree weather and it was great.
+We were hiking in 70-degree weather and it was great.